YottaDB/YDBTest/README.md

 ## Environment variables

-Create a `.cshrc` file inside the home directory if there is not one already and add the following lines:
+Create or edit the `.cshrc` file inside your home directory and add the following lines:

 ```csh
 set autolist